gdmarmerola/gdmarmerola.github.io/_posts/2018-05-29-non-stationary-bandits.md

 ## Why is this relevant?

 You can frame many industry problems as bandit problems.
 Any problem which involves experimentation and online data gathering (in the sense that you need to take some action and incur some cost in order to access it) calls for this type of treatment.
 Instantly, we can think of testing different layouts of a website, actively recommending new products to clients, or dynamically setting prices in an online marketplace as examples in which these techniques are useful.
-Pricing problems, for instance, are sensitive to market conditions and competitor agressiveness, which may change over time.
+Pricing problems, for instance, are sensitive to market conditions and competitor aggressiveness, which may change over time.
 How do we design algorithms that can quickly adapt to these changing conditions?
 That's what the post aims to respond with a simple example and algorithm.

 ## Problem statement